pulp/pulp/docs/user-guide/glossary.rst

     based on the desired approach of the distributor.
 A repository may have more than one distributor associated with it at a given time.

+  download policy
+    The method used to retrieve content for a repository.
+There are three possible policies: The :term:`immediate download policy`,
+    :term:`background download policy`, and :term:`on-demand download policy`.
+    Both the :term:`background download policy` and the :term:`on-demand download policy` are :term:`deferred download policies`.

+  immediate download policy
+    The default download policy for :term:`repositories <repository>`.
+When using this policy, all content is downloaded before publishing the repository.

+  background download policy
+    A download policy that actively retrieves :term:`content units <content unit>` in the background after a publish has been performed.

+  on-demand download policy
+    A download policy that only saves a :term:`content unit <content unit>` locally after a client has requested that content unit.

+  deferred download policies
+    Download policies that do not require all :term:`content units <content unit>` to be downloaded locally to publish the :term:`repository <repository>`.

   extension
     Client-side component that augments the CLI with new functionality.
 While all functionality in the client is provided through extensions, this term